fllinares/facs/README.md

 ## Contact

-Any questions can be directed to Felipe Llinares-López: felipe.llinares [at] bsse.ethz.ch
+Any questions can be directed to Laetitia Papaxanthos or Felipe Llinares-López: {laetitia.papaxanthos, felipe.llinares} [at] bsse.ethz.ch